emblab-westlake/Nitrosomaritimum-Toolkit/README.md

-# 2. Global amoA gene classifier for QIIME2
+# 2. Global *amoA* gene classifier for QIIME2

-The global amoA gene classifier includes a reference sequence file (amoA-db-rep-seqs.qza) and a taxonomy file (amoA-db-taxonomy.qza) derived from the global amoA gene database.
-These files can be used to classify amplicon reads generated from amoA gene amplicon sequencing.
-We suggest using the primers AOA83F64 (5’-GGWGAYTAYATNTTCTAYAC-3’) and AOA518R64 (5’-GGRCTRTTRTAGAAYTTNCC-3’) for amoA gene amplicon sequencing.
+The global *amoA* gene classifier includes a reference sequence file (amoA-db-rep-seqs.qza) and a taxonomy file (amoA-db-taxonomy.qza) derived from the global *amoA* gene database.
+These files can be used to classify amplicon reads generated from *amoA* gene amplicon sequencing.
+We suggest using the primers AOA83F64 (5’-GGWGAYTAYATNTTCTAYAC-3’) and AOA518R64 (5’-GGRCTRTTRTAGAAYTTNCC-3’) for *amoA* gene amplicon sequencing.

 ```bash
 # Taxonomic classification of representative ASVs/OTUs from amoA gene amplicon data using the amoA gene classifier
 qiime feature-classifier classify-consensus-vsearch --i-query representative-sequences.qza --i-reference-reads amoA-db-rep-seqs.qza --i-reference-taxonomy amoA-db-taxonomy.qza --p-threads 10 --output-dir output-directory
 ```

+# 3. Specific qPCR primer set AOAnm3bF-AOAnm3aR targeting *Nitrosomaritimum* *amoA* genes

+AOAnm3bF: 5’-TGGGCTTGGACATCGTTTAC-3’

+AOAnm3aR: 5’-AACTGTCATGATRAGGCMGT-3’

+The thermal cycling program included an initial denaturation at 95℃ for 30s, followed by 40 cycles of 95℃ for 5 s and 50℃ for 30 s.